To pay, or not to pay, that is the question:

 Ransom demands have skyrocketed in recent months.
-According to figures released by the Unit 42 security consulting group, the average extortion demands jumped by 518% in the first half of 2021 compared to 2020, with the highest demand of US$50 million trumping the record US$30 million demand in 2020.
+According to figures released by the Unit 42 security consulting group, the average extortion demands jumped by 518% in the first half of 2021 compared to 2020, with the highest demand of $50 million trumping the record $30 million demand in 2020.
 Unit 42 also revealed that ransom payments surged by 82% in the same period.

 So, it seems that more and more companies are “taking arms against a sea of cyber troubles” and paying ransoms to “end them” – but is that really a good idea?

 Ransom payment is a controversial topic around the world.
-The general stance from law enforcement agencies is “not to pay” because there’s a risk of incentivising further attacks if threat actors are given what they want.
-Also, there’s no guarantee once a ransom demand is met that the “slings and arrows of outrageous fortune” will suddenly cease for victim organisations.
+The general stance from law enforcement agencies is “not to pay” because there’s a risk of incentivizing further attacks if threat actors are given what they want.
+Also, there’s no guarantee once a ransom demand is met that the “slings and arrows of outrageous fortune” will suddenly cease for victim organizations.

 Read next: “EXTERMINATE” … the underperformers